Karumi/KataScreenshotAndroid/README.md

 ![SuperHeroDetailActivityScreenshot][superHeroDetailActivityScreenshot]

 The application architecture, dependencies and configuration is ready to just start writing tests.
-In this project you'll find  ``Dagger2`` configured to be able to replace production code with test doubles easily and Espresso to be able to interact with the application user interface.
+In this project you'll find  ``Dagger2`` configured to be able to replace production code with test doubles easily and Espresso to be able to interact with the application user interface and a screenshot testing framework ready to compare your application changes.

 ## Tasks